pytorch/audio/examples/pipeline_tacotron2/README.md

 pip install tensorboard pillow
 ```

-## Training Tacotron2 with character as the input
+## Training Tacotron2 with character as input

 The training of Tacotron2 can be invoked with the following command.